andrew/ultimate-awesome/README.md

 - [urban-and-regional-planning-resources](https://github.com/APA-Technology-Division/urban-and-regional-planning-resources) - Community list of data & technology resources concerning the built environment and communities. 🏙️🌳🚌🚦🗺️.
 - [awesome-babylonjs](https://github.com/Symbitic/awesome-babylonjs) - A curated list of awesome things related to Babylon.js.
 - [Text-Summarization-Repo](https://github.com/uoneway/Text-Summarization-Repo) - 텍스트 요약 분야의 주요 연구 주제, Must-read Papers, 이용 가능한 model 및 data 등을 추천 자료와 함께 정리한 저장소입니다.
+- [Awesome-Latent-CoT](https://github.com/EIT-NLP/Awesome-Latent-CoT) - This repository contains a regularly updated paper list for LLMs-reasoning-in-latent-space.
 - [Awesome-WebAssembly-Applications](https://github.com/mcuking/Awesome-WebAssembly-Applications) - :star: A Curated List of Awesome WebAssembly Applications.
 - [awesome-rubies](https://github.com/planetruby/awesome-rubies) - A collection of awesome Rubies (compilers, interpreters, virtual machines, parsers, doc generators, version managers, etc.) .
 - [FLOSS-Games-on-Steam](https://github.com/Poussinou/FLOSS-Games-on-Steam) - A list of FLOSS games, mods and software available on Steam (86 so far).
 - [awesome-llm-constrained-decoding](https://github.com/saibo-creator/awesome-llm-constrained-decoding) - A curated list of papers related to constrained decoding of LLM, along with their relevant code and resources.
 - [awesome-web-monetization](https://github.com/thomasbnt/awesome-web-monetization) - 🕶️ Stuffs about Web Monetization.
 Packages, articles, documentation links and others tools.
 - [awesome-ai-for-economists](https://github.com/hanlulong/awesome-ai-for-economists) - A curated list of AI tools, libraries, and resources for economics research, teaching, and policy analysis.
 Maintained by the OpenEcon team.
+- [awesome-bulma](https://github.com/aldi/awesome-bulma) - 🎉 A curated list of awesome things related to Bulma CSS Framework.
 - [Awesome-Federated-Learning-on-Graph-and-GNN-papers](https://github.com/huweibo/Awesome-Federated-Learning-on-Graph-and-GNN-papers) - Federated learning on graph, especially on graph neural networks (GNNs), knowledge graph, and private GNN.
 - [a11y-courses](https://github.com/mgifford/a11y-courses) - Courses offered in web accessibility (and other learning opportunities).
 - [Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
-- [awesome-bulma](https://github.com/aldi/awesome-bulma) - 🎉 A curated list of awesome things related to Bulma CSS Framework.
 - [awesome-scientific-python](https://github.com/rossant/awesome-scientific-python) - A curated list of awesome scientific Python resources.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.